SEONHOK/SEONHOK.github.io/_pages/about.md

         <p class="justified-text">
             Max-affine regression recovers parameters in the max-affine function from its observations, which arise in statistics, economics, and machine learning.
 However, max-affine regression is challenging due to its non-convexity.
 We proposed two efficient algorithms.
         </p>
         <ul>
             <li>
                 <strong>First Order Methods:</strong> Gradient Descent (GD) and Stochastic Gradient Descent (SGD) are efficient and popular algorithms for solving non-convex optimization problems.
-We have unveiled the effectiveness of first-order methods for max-affine regression through rigorous theoretical results.
+We unveiled the effectiveness of first-order methods for max-affine regression through rigorous theoretical results.
 We demonstrate that first-order methods, when initialized near the ground-truth parameters, can solve the max-affine regression problem with linear convergence.
 The sample complexity is linear in terms of dimension, and polynomial in terms of certain geometrical parameters and the number of affine functions, with a high probability.
                 <a href="https://arxiv.org/abs/2308.08070">Read More</a>
             </li>
             <li>